samid737/scrambledev/_posts/2017-10-15-progress-part-1-flight-mechanics-autopilot.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/o-CQACvYAVY?rel=0" frameborder="0" gesture="media" allowfullscreen></iframe>

 Notice how full stabilator deflection causes the screen to flash red.
 This is A structural damage alert.
-A Stall warning will make the screen shake.A damage model is yet to be implemented.
+A Stall warning will make the screen shake.
+A damage model is yet to be implemented.
 The stabilator is normally extremely sensitive to input, the deflection limits were reduced for the purpose of this demonstration.
 The aircraft can be flipped in an instant by pressing the D key, to simulate 180 degree [aileron roll](http://www.fokkerfour.nl/aktiviteiten/aerobatics/images/roll.gif).Pilot blackout and redout is simulated aswell (No G-LOC yet though).

 *Scramble JS uses Phaser 2 as game engine.
 Fore more info, visit [Phaser.io](http://www.phaser.io).*